The importance of near miss reporting in healthcare

 Imagine your hospital had just encountered its first case of wrong-site surgery.
 As the Quality and Patient Safety Manager, you were utterly shocked and in disbelief.
 How could this have happened?
 After all, Surgical Safety manuals and checklists are in place, and you just had a “Safe Surgery Saves Lives” campaign for Safety Week recently.
 You looked back at all the incident reports, searching for wrong-site surgery incidents but could not find any.
 Crucially, there are no near miss reports that give you warning signs that such an adverse event could happen in your hospital.
 “This must a freak incident”, you said to yourself.

 The above is a hypothetical scenario to highlight the importance of near miss reporting.
 It is part of proactive safety and risk management and is crucial in preventing adverse events.
-Data from near miss reports will enable you to identify potential risks and system weaknesses, and step-up safety measures.
+Data from near miss reports will enable you to identify potential risks and system weaknesses and step up safety measures.

-Examples of near miss events in healthcare
+Examples of near miss events in healthcare: Don’t leave it to chance

 The following are some examples of near miss reports that would have raised red flags in the above scenario:

-• Discrepancy between the scheduled procedure and the consent form.
+• Discrepancy between the scheduled procedure and the consent form

-• Wrong patient entering the operating room.
+• Wrong patient entering the operating room

-• Patients at the operating room without proper identification.
+• Patients at the operating room without proper identification

-• Site markings are ambiguous or unclear.
+• Site markings are ambiguous or unclear

-• Site markings being done without the involvement of a patient or surgeon.
+• Site markings being done without the involvement of a patient or surgeon

-• Not all team members were present during time outs.
+• Not all team members were present during time outs

 How many such near misses might have occurred but go unreported?